davestewart/javascript-state-machine/docs/transitions.md

     action.{action}.end
     action.*.end

-This might seem like a lot of function calls, but functions are *only* called if registered.
+This might seem like a lot of function calls, but hooks are *only* called if registered.

 Like normal event handlers, you can add as many handlers per hook as you need to; they are called in the order they are added.

-Note the special `state.action` entry, which conveniently allows you to attach handlers for actions directly to states:
+Note the special `from.action` entry, which conveniently allows you to attach handlers for actions directly to states:

 ```
 fsm.on('form@next', onSubmitForm);
 ```

-In practice, you'll likely only hook into a few events.
+In practice, you'll likely only hook into a few events per system, so the total number of functions called will be minimal.

 ## Links